NLog/NLog.github.io/_posts/2026-08-16-nlog-6-2-aot-build-size.md

 If process information is needed that is not provided by the existing LayoutRenderers, a [custom LayoutRenderer](https://github.com/NLog/NLog/wiki/How-to-write-a-custom-layout-renderer) can be registered.

 ## AtomicFileTarget supports Arm64
-The [NLog.Targets.AtomicFile](https://www.nuget.org/packages/NLog.Targets.AtomicFile) NuGet package no longer depends on the old `Mono.Posix.NETStandard`-nuget-package, instead changed to `DllImport` calling `open()` from `libc` to also support MacOSX and Arm64.
+The [NLog.Targets.AtomicFile](https://www.nuget.org/packages/NLog.Targets.AtomicFile) NuGet package no longer depends on the old `Mono.Posix.NETStandard`-nuget-package.
+It now uses `open()` from `libc` via `DllImport` for adding support for MacOSX and Arm64.

-Also updated to include the open flag `O_CLOEXEC` to prevent leaking file descriptors into child processes.
+The file descriptor is also opened with the `O_CLOEXEC` flag to prevent it from leaking into child processes.

 ## HttpClientTarget NuGet package

-New nuget-package [NLog.Targets.HttpClient](https://www.nuget.org/packages/NLog.Targets.HttpClient) provides `HttpClientTarget` for sending logevents to HTTP/HTTPS endpoint:
+New nuget-package [NLog.Targets.HttpClient](https://www.nuget.org/packages/NLog.Targets.HttpClient) provides `HttpClientTarget` for sending NLog logevents to HTTP/HTTPS endpoints:

 Including features:
 - HTTP POST, GET, and custom HTTP methods.